 Urinary symptoms

 While symptoms such as hot flushes usually disappear over time, bladder, vaginal and vulval problems can persist and may even get worse.
-But many effective treatments are available.
+But many treatments are available, so ask your doctor for recommendations.

 Read the Continence Foundation of Australia Guide to bladder and bowel health.